harrison2705/e2/p1/README.md

 + In the view, report the results - Player A's move, Player B's move, and the winner.

 ## Outside resources
-No outside resources were used.
+No outside resources was used.

 ## Notes for instructor
 The project is inspired by the game of the same name in the current popular Netflix series - SQUID GAME.